openwdl/wdl/versions/development/SPEC.md

 When using a struct in the declaration section of either a `workflow` or a `task` or `output` section you define them in the same way you would define any other type.

-Structs should be declared with Object literals, as the keys can be checked for correctness before run time.
+Structs should be declared with Struct literals, as the keys can be checked for correctness before run time.
 Assignment is also possible from `Maps`, other `Structs`.
 As `Map` literals can contain arbitrary expressions for the keys,